-- h. the reaction of the vulnerable witness prior to trial when the topic of testifying was discussed by parents or professionals; - i. specific symptoms of stress exhibited by the vulnerable witness in the days prior to testifying; - j. testimony of expert or lay witnesses; - k. the custodial situation of the child and the attitude of the members of the child's family regarding the events about which the child will testify; - l. the wishes of the vulnerable witness on the manner in which they would like to render the testimony; and - m. other relevant factors, such as court atmosphere and formalities of court procedure. - (iii) The court shall ensure ahead of time that the equipment is working, recordings can be played and that camera angles will not permit the witness to see the defendant.
+- e. any threats against the vulnerable witness; - f. the relationship of the vulnerable witness with the accused or adverse party; - g. the reaction of the vulnerable witness to any prior encounters with the accused/opposite party in court or elsewhere; - h. the reaction of the vulnerable witness prior to trial when the topic of testifying was discussed by parents or professionals; - i. specific symptoms of stress exhibited by the vulnerable witness in the days prior to testifying; - j. testimony of expert or lay witnesses; - k. the custodial situation of the child and the attitude of the members of the child's family regarding the events about which the child will testify; - 1. the wishes of the vulnerable witness on the manner in which they would like to render the testimony; and - m. other relevant factors, such as court atmosphere and formalities of court procedure. - (iii) The court shall ensure ahead of time that the equipment is working, recordings can be played and that camera angles will not permit the witness to see the defendant.
 The court shall not wait until the victim or vulnerable witness is in the live link room to run checks: delays and malfunctions can be disruptive to the vulnerable witness.
-Where a live link is being used during the vulnerable witness's testimony, ensure that they are able to see all of the questioner's face.
-It should be explained that the judge or magistrates can always see the vulnerable witness over the live video link even when the witness cannot see the judge or magistrates.
+Where a live link is being used during the vulnerable witness's testimony, ensure that they are able to see all of the questioner's face.59 It should be explained that the judge or magistrates can always see the vulnerable witness over the live video link even when the witness cannot see the judge or magistrates.60

-24. Mode of questioning-
+23. Mode of questioning-

-- (i) To facilitate the ascertainment of the truth the court shall exercise control over the questioning of vulnerable witnesses and may do so by: - a. ensuring that questions are kept simple and stated in a form appropriate to the comprehension and developmental level of the vulnerable witness; - b. protecting vulnerable witness from harassment or undue embarrassment, character assassination, aggressive questioning, and ensure that dignity of the witness is maintained at all times during the trial;60 - c. avoiding waste of time by declining questions which the court considers unacceptable due to their being improper, unfair, misleading, needless, unconnected to the case, repetitive or expressed in language that is too complicated for the witness to understand. - d. allowing the vulnerable witness to testify in a narrative form. - e. in cases involving multiple accused persons or defendants, take steps to minimize repetition of questions, and the court may require counsels for different parties to provide questions in advance from all the counsels. - f. in cases involving sexual offences against child victims, ensuring that questions are put to the child victim only through the court.61
+- (i) To facilitate the ascertainment of the truth the court shall exercise control over the questioning of vulnerable witnesses and may do so by: - a. ensuring that questions are kept simple and stated in a form appropriate to the comprehension and developmental level of the vulnerable witness; - b.protecting vulnerable witness from harassment or undue embarrassment, character assassination, aggressive questioning, and ensure that dignity of the witness is maintained at all times during the trial;61 - c. avoiding waste of time by declining questions which the court considers unacceptable due to their being improper, unfair, misleading, needless, unconnected to the case, repetitive or expressed in language that is too complicated for the witness to understand. - d.allowing the vulnerable witness to testify in a narrative form. - e. in cases involving multiple accused persons or defendants, take steps to minimize repetition of questions, and the court may require counsels for different parties to provide questions in advance from all the counsels. - f. in cases involving sexual offences against child victims, ensuring that questions are put to the child victim only through the court.62